 I live in constant awe of those who can create art.

-And the dial stays at 11 for those working on a grander scale.
+And the dial stays at 11 for those working on a grander scale, which places its own special demands on the artist.

 Imagine Michelangelo on his back beneath the ceiling of the Sistine chapel.
 Grumbling as another drop of paint hits his furrowed brow.
 How?
 That level of genius remains beyond my comprehension.